 On the morning of Jan.
-18, 1804 another day of sudden cold, there was a slight earthquake and, wrote Bentley, “The people in general ran to their windows to see what heavy carriage was passing, & thence to their chimneys to see whether they were on fire.”
+18, 1804 another day of sudden cold, there was a slight earthquake.
+Wrote Bentley, “The people in general ran to their windows to see what heavy carriage was passing, & thence to their chimneys to see whether they were on fire.”

 Horse Out of the Barn

-The day after a Salem fire, proposals were inevitably drawn up to prevent another one.
+The day after a Salem fire, people inevitably drew up proposals to prevent another one.
 On the cold night of Jan.
 16, 1806, a fire burned down three new houses in Carpenter Street.
-It started among shavings by children who were feeding the fire while their parents were at a lecture.
+It started among shavings by children feeding the fire while their parents attended a lecture.
 Most of the men in the neighborhood were at the same lecture, and the fire spread to two other wooden houses.
 The next day, Bentley wrote,

 it was proposed to make it an obligation to rebuild in brick.
 We see the great danger to which we are exposed from the very great number of Wooden buildings.

-Twelve days later, the town was awakened by the cry of fire.
+Twelve days later, the cry of “fire” awakened the town.
 The Cushing & Co. printing company burned down.

 The next day, Bentley wrote: